How to Actually Define Risk Categories

 Check your organizational process assets to determine if your organization has a standard set of categories that might apply to your project.

-Your project management office (PMO) may also have a standard risk breakdown structure (RBS) that provides categories and sub-categories of project risks.
+Rest assured, your project management office (PMO) may have a standard risk breakdown structure (RBS) that provides categories and sub-categories of project risks.
+This structure, designed to guide you, can be a valuable resource.
 Click here to see an article by Dr. David Hillson on this topic.

-Perhaps there are no organizational assets and you are managing a project, unlike anything you’ve managed before.
-One effective method for defining your risk categories is the Affinity Map method.
-You can use this technique to identify risks, place them into logical groups, and then name each group/category.
+Perhaps there are no organizational assets, and you are managing a project, unlike anything you’ve managed before.
+One effective method for defining your risk categories is the Affinity Map.
+This technique allows you to identify risks, group them into logical groups, and then name each group/category.

 How About You?